hellboy81/test-sinon-match-buffer/README.md

 # test-sinon-match-buffer

-Test if firts parameter is a Biffer with sinon
+Test if firts parameter is a Buffer with sinon